mattbierner/blog.mattbierner.com/_posts/2020-08-05-in-the-walls.md

 {% include video.html file="example-2.mp4" poster="example-2-poster.png" %}

 I've extracted a [small example project](/reality-shaders) that documents the basic AR techniques I use to make it look like the face is distorting real world walls.
 The key is placing a virtual plane in the AR scene and texturing the plane with the real world texture of the area it covers.
-You can then apply vertex and fragment shader to the plane, which makes it look like you are applying those shaders to the real world surface.
+You can then apply vertex and fragment shaders to the plane, which makes it look like you are applying those shaders to the real world surface.

 I worked with a freelancer to take my prototype and get it into a shippable state.
 [Vlad L. over on Upwork](https://www.upwork.com/freelancers/~011e9d9a27c22e07ea) did an amazing job building a UI, polishing the AR experience, designing the app's icon and identity, and creating a 3D explainer for it.
 If you are looking for an iOS developer, I highly recommend him!

-As for what coming up for *In The Walls*?
+As for what's coming up for *In The Walls*?
 Well, we'll see.
 If there's enough interest in the app, I have a few ideas about extending it.
 I definitely also want to explore 'reality shaders' further too.

 But until then, [give *In The Walls* a try][appstore].
 [Let me know](https://twitter.com/mattbierner) if you have any feature requests too!